-Headaches affect 47% of the global population and are described by the type and location of pain in the head.
-Many headaches are harmless and resolve gradually.
-However, more frequent moderate to severe headaches can impact your ability to do daily activities and quality of life.
+Headaches affect 47% of the world's population.
+They are described by the type and location of pain in the head.
+Many headaches are harmless and resolve on their own.
+However, frequent moderate to severe headaches can impact your ability to do daily activities and affect quality of life.

 Different types of headaches include: